-Now super quick, before I get into the substance of the article, I just want to be clear: I am NOT saying that salads are bad.
+Now super quick, before I get into the substance of the article, I want to be perfectly clear: I am NOT saying that salads are bad.
 What I am saying is that not all salads are created equal and that how you make them can change drastically depending on your goal.

 So with that in mind, here are my top 6 myths:

 - Salads are great for fat-loss